playjoa/Unity_PlayerPrefsExtensions/README.md

 # Unity_PlayerPrefsExtensions
 Easy solution to use bools in PlayerPrefs.
 Add it to your project and save true or false values with this static class.

-OBS: Default value is false.
-You can use PlayerPrefsBool.GetBool("yourPlayerPrefsKey", true); if you wish to use true as the starting value.

 ## Easy to use in your project
 ```C#
 public class YourClass